Ch0wW/docker-hlds-won2-1016/README.md

 [![](https://c5.patreon.com/external/logo/become_a_patron_button.png)](https://patreon.baseq.fr)
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/P5P27UZHV)

-This project generates a Docker image that automates setting up a Half-Life dedicated server, version 1.0.1.6, using the WON2 protocol.
-This docker image also includes several popular mods that are still played using this version which are Counter-Strike Beta 3.1, Beta 4.0, Beta 5.2, and Beta 6.1.
+This project creates a Docker image that automates setting up a Half-Life dedicated server, version 1.0.1.6, using the WON2 protocol.
+This docker image also includes several popular Counter-Strike beta mods that are still played by the community, which are Counter-Strike Beta 3.1, Beta 4.0, Beta 5.2, and Beta 6.1.

+**Please note this project is done independently of CS-Legacy or any other known retro-CS communities.**

 #### Related projects
 - [Docker image for HLDS 1.1.1.0](https://github.com/Ch0wW/docker-hlds-won2)